Senza Volto

-Senza Volto is a French luchador enmascarado (masked professional wrestler) who is primarily known for his work in the German professional wrestling promotion Westside Xtreme Wrestling and in the European independent scene under the ring name of Joseph Fenech Jr..
-Senza Volto's real name is not a matter of public record, as is often the case with masked wrestlers in Lucha Libre where their private lives are kept a secret from the wrestling fans.
+Vincent Fenech is a French luchador enmascarado (masked professional wrestler) who is primarily known for his work in the German professional wrestling promotion Westside Xtreme Wrestling and in the European independent scene under the ring names of Joseph Fenech Jr. and Senza Volto.

 Professional wrestling career

 European independent circuit (2014–present)

 Volto is mainly known for his freelance work inside the European independent scene.
 He briefly competed for the Britiah promotion Revolution Pro Wrestling.
 He made his first appearance at RevPro Summer Sizzler 2019 on August 30, where he unsuccessfully competed in a six-way scramble match won by Sanada and also involving Hikuleo, Mike Bailey, Robbie Eagles and Rocky Romero.
 At RevPro Live At The Cockpit 45, an event promoted on September 1, 2019, Volto unsuccessfully challenged El Phantasmo for the Undisputed British Cruiserweight Championship.
 Besides wXw, the company for which he has worked many times is the German Wrestling Federation.
 At GWF Battlefield 2022 on September 25, he competed in a battle royal to determine the number one contender for the GWF World Championship won by Erik Sulcani and also involving Axel Tischer, John Klinger, Doug Williams and many others.
 Volto won the GWF Berlin Championship on two separate occasions and the GWF Tag Team Championship once with Oliver Carter.